 We have a societal opportunity to deflect the planet’s climate trajectory by converting cars, and as much as possible trucks, ships, and planes to use renewable, decarbonized energy sources.
 However, this transition may not be occurring at a rate and scale sufficient to avoid irreversible environmental damage and associated economic and public health losses.
 Our goal: replace fossil-fuel-based mobility with Flexible, Affordable, and Sustainable Transportation (FAST).

-The Transportation Energy and Climate Analysis project examines strategies — both technology options and public policies — for addressing greenhouse gas (GHG) emissions from the sector.
+Various transportation energy projects at U-M examine strategies — both technology options and public policies — for addressing emissions from the sector.
 Grounded in natural sciences and engineering, the research also draws on economics, other social sciences and the history of technology and policy.
-The goal is to inform business communities, policymakers and the public about cost-effective ways to mitigate mobile source CO₂ emissions globally, nationally and regionally.
+The goal is to inform industry, policymakers and the public about cost-effective ways to mitigate mobile source CO₂ emissions globally, nationally and regionally.

-A key activity is the annual Conference on Transportation, Economics, Energy and the Environment (TE3).
-Hosted here at the University of Michigan, Ann Arbor, this event brings international experts together to engage top academics with leading members of the manufacturing, energy and public policy communities in high-level, economically-grounded discussions about the future of transportation.
-The TE3 archive includes papers presented at the conference as well as video recordings of the events themselves.
+Another key transportation research activity is the annual Conference on Transportation, Economics, Energy and the Environment (TE3).
+Hosted here at the University of Michigan, Ann Arbor, this event brings international experts together to engage top academics with leading members of the manufacturing, energy and public policy communities in high-level, economically grounded discussions about the future of transportation.